Cisco-Service-Layer/service-layer-objmodel/grpc/cpp/src/tutorial/rshuttle/README.md

 #### <a name='explain'></a>Streaming rpc vs Unary rpc implementation

 Using a unary rpc, the client sends a single request and blocks for response to the request.
+Initially, the program takes information given by user and creates a database.
+Each entry in the database corresponds to the information for one route/label.
 When invoked without --stream option, this program uses unary RPC.
 It invokes the unary RPC as many times needed to program the data set.
 Please follow through code for more information.

 The streaming rpc implementation is a bit more complex.